-I got lucky in that the Green Ronin game is compatible with their “Mutants and Masterminds” 3rd edition game.
-That game was well supported online.
+I got lucky in that “DC Adventures” is compatible with Green Ronin’s “Mutants and Masterminds” 3rd edition game, which is well supported online.

-Thanks to some players on the “Echoes of the Multiverse” forum, I got all the character templates I’d need.
-Marvel, DC Comics, and a myriad of others from different mediums like video games and movies.
+Thanks to some players on the “Echoes of the Multiverse” forum, I got all the write-ups I’d need for characters from Marvel, DC Comics, and a myriad of other mediums like video games and movies.

 Armed with this material, I set out to make a world of superhero fanfiction.